By Deborah Goonan, Independent American Communities

 By Michael Medick Source: NAHB Best in American Living, Fall 2017, see page 25

 All of Medick’s “missing middle” housing options can exist as independently-owned single or multiplex housing units, integrating homeowners and tenants seamlessly into neighborhoods.

-When urban planners, developers, local and state governments work together to strip away the unwanted layers of residential development — common ownership, restrictive covenants, and HOAs — then housing consumers will benefit from a diversity of more affordable housing options as well as friendlier, more economically stable communities.♦
+Urban planners, developers, local and state governments must work together to strip away the unwanted layers of residential development — common ownership, restrictive covenants, and HOAs.
+Only then will housing consumers benefit from a diversity of more affordable housing options, as well as friendlier, more economically stable communities.♦